MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/Azure-data-lake-Change-feeds.md

 The **Change feed** folder isn't deleted by the **Export to Data Lake** process unless you reinitialize the data to recover from an error.

-Because tables continue to add changes while they are in **Running** status, change feed folders continue to grow in the data lake.
+Because tables continue to add changes while they're in **Running** status, change feed folders continue to grow in the data lake.
 (However, the cost of retaining data in the data lake is a fraction of the cost of an SQL database.
 Therefore, the cost of growing data might not be a major concern.)

 If you want to reduce the amount of data that is stored in your data lake, you can periodically delete the change log from the data lake.
 For example, you can run a job that deletes change log files that haven't been modified for 90 days or 180 days.